mattlim1207/Hipp_paper_code/readme.txt

 Finally, the mean recall quality of the CA1 microcircuit is tested as the number of stored patterns is increased.

+To run file in python:
+python -i HAM_StoRec_ser.py

+To run in Hoc:
 Main file: HAM_StoRec_par.hoc (parallel version)
            HAM_StoRec_ser.hoc (serial version - VERY SLOW!)